shengyuan-lu/FabFlix/README.md

 ```
 Notes to the grader:

-For each part of the program, we designed a DatabaseHandler class to handle everything related to the query
+We designed a DatabaseHandler class to handle everything related to communication with MySQL database in the project

 This class has 2 methods:
 executeQuery(String query, @Nullable Object... queryParameters)